 Why did it take me so long?
 I needed the right glass.
 And I have not searched for it continually.
 Today Ms. Swanky thought to look while we were at a Goodwill and we lucked upon a few perfect glasses.

 The right glass must be round and have a short edge.
 That is, it can’t come up too far or you can’t make it work.

 To make mine I used my go-to fine ice crusher, the Oster Sno-Flake.
 It makes good fine crushed ice and is detachable from its base so you can put it over an ice bucket and crush up tons at a time.
 Available for cheap on Ebay and your local antique dealer.

-So now you have the proper glass and the fine crushed ice, using the back of a spoon, press the ice into a shallow shell around the inside of the glass.
+So now you have the proper glass and the fine crushed ice, using the back of a spoon (or a muddler for some glasses), press the ice into a shallow shell around the inside of the glass.
 Keep building it up on the edges until the inside of the entire glass is covered.
 Put the glass in the freezer.

 After it has time to freeze solid, take it out and go to the final step.
 I am not sure how the professionals do it.
 Maybe you can just let it cool on the counter for a while, but I heated the glass with my hands.
 You need a little warming to get the ice to separate from the glass.
 A little push will tell you when it is ready.
 Too much and you will destroy your work.